sungnga/practice/React-2/graphql-checklist/README.md

       - accepts a todo id and done properties as arguments
       - executes the toggleTodo function
       - make handleToggleTodo function an async function because toggleTodo resolves in a promise
-      - Pass in the variables, as an object, to the variables key
+      - Pass in, as an object, the values for the id and done fields to the variables key
       - what we get back from the data is the todo object which contains the id, text, and done fields
     - Lastly, in rendering todo list, toggle the todo with a strike when the user double-clicks it
     ```js